About Jewish Family Service of St. Paul

 To be one of greater St. Paul’s most effective organizations in helping people from diverse cultural backgrounds successfully navigate the expected and unexpected changes in their lives.

-JFS serves more than 3,000 people each year.
-Our client demographics speak to our ability to reach and help all people.
-Caucasian, African-American, Somali, Hmong, Jewish, Christian, and Muslim.
-A full 71% of our Aging and Disability Services client do not speak English and nearly half of our clients are not elderly as we continue to expand our scope of services.
+JFS serves more than 3,500 people each year.
+Our client demographics speak to our ability to reach and help all people, Caucasian, African-American, Somali, Hmong, Jewish, Christian, and Muslim.